Niguma: Life and history

 As secret, or hidden, as her name implies, there are only a few facts known about Niguma's life.
 This may partially be because of genuine lack of sources from both India and Tibet as well as the nature of the dakini.
 One author offers this explanation:

 What most sources agree upon is that Niguma was born into a rich Brahmin family in the town (or monastery) of Peme in Kashmir in the 10th or 11th century.
 Her father was named Santivarman (Tib.: Zhi ba’i go cha) and her mother was called Shrimati (Tib.: dPal gyi blo gros ma).
 According to different sources, Niguma was either the sister or consort of Naropa.
 Her family relationship with Naropa is not entirely clear from the existing sources.
 One scholar who has done extensive research presents and discusses the available evidence and concludes that Niguma was indeed Naropa's older sister, not his wife or consort.

 Previous incarnations

 Niguma was considered an emanation of the great dakini Mandarava, Guru Rinpoche's foremost Indian disciple.

 Teachers

 There is almost no information about Niguma's teachers in the extant sources.
 As one scholar writes:

 Thus, from the perspective of the spiritual lineage, it is said that Niguma's spiritual realization originates directly from the Buddha Vajradhara, rather than from any living human teachers.

-Notable students and the transmission of Niguma's lineages
+Notable students and transmission lineages

 Sukhasiddhi

 There is some evidence that the great dakini and Vajrayana teacher Sukhasiddhi may have been a student of Niguma's.
 Other evidence indicates that they may never have met even while living during the same time period.
 Both Niguma and Sukhasiddhi were teachers of Khyungpo Neljor, and both Niguma and Sukhasiddhi are credited with the formation of the Shangpa Kagyu lineage of Vajrayana Buddhism.